Russian Salad

 - 1

 To make the Russian salad, first boil the potatoes for about 40 minutes from the boiling point, starting with cold water.
-Prepare the hard-boiled eggs by placing the eggs in cold water and counting 7 minutes from the moment the water reaches boiling point.
+Prepare the hard-boiled eggs by placing them in cold water and counting 7 minutes from the moment the water reaches boiling point.
 Meanwhile, peel the carrots.

 - 2